Devarn Green: AFC Telford United

 On 8 March 2022, Green signed for National League North side AFC Telford United.

 Oldham Athletic

 On 17 February 2023, Green signed for National League club Oldham Athletic on a short-term deal until the end of the season following a successful trial period.
+He was offered a contract at the end of the season.

+In April 2024, Oldham released their list of retained players, with Green listed as being out of contract.

+Warrington Town

+On 25 February 2025, Green returned to National League North side Warrington Town, having previously been loaned to the club.
+He was released at the end of the season.